 Emily Johnson, Cross Systems Planner, DC Office of Planning

 Emily Johnson is the Cross Systems Planner at the DC Office of Planning.
 In her role, she coordinates data-driven research, technical analysis, and cross system planning in OP’s Citywide Strategy and Analysis Division, helping the agency gain a deeper understanding of the gaps and opportunities of improved systems in the context of growth, capacity, and land use.
-Emily works to advance cross-cutting strategies related to food systems, health equity, affordable housing, sustainability, land use, and inclusive economic development in Washington, DC.
+Emily works to advance cross-cutting strategies related to food systems, health equity, affordable housing, and inclusive economic development in Washington, DC.
 Emily was previously the Food Policy Analyst for OP where she supported the DC Food Policy Council and Food Policy Director with strategic food policy and data analysis.
-Before working for DC Government, Emily worked on food policy and economic justice issues at the North Carolina Governor’s Office, Duke University’s World Food Policy Center, the US Agency for International Development (USAID), and the Congressional Hunger Center as an Emerson National Hunger Fellow.
-Emily has a Masters in Public Policy from Duke University and currently lives in Ward 1.
+Before working for DC Government, Emily worked on food policy and economic justice issues at various levels of government.
+Emily has a Masters in Public Policy and lives in Ward 6.

 Tariq Sheriff, Food Policy Analyst, DC Office of Planning